There are 3 things in life that are inevitable: death, taxes, and meetings...

-Okay… maybe a bit of an exaggeration there but if you’ve ever worked, chances are you’ve been in a meeting.
-While the percentage of productive meetings can range anywhere between 33 to 70 percent, we can all agree that we would rather be in productive meetings than unproductive ones.
-A big factor of productive meetings is the Meeting Roles, which focus the duties of meeting members to ensure an effective session — kind of like positions on a sports team or different cooks in a kitchen.
-Here are 4 main meeting roles that should be assigned for every a meeting.
+Okay... maybe a bit of an exaggeration there but if you’ve ever worked, chances are you’ve been in a meeting.
+While the percentage of productive meetings can range anywhere between 33 to 70%, we can all agree that we would rather be in productive meetings than unproductive ones.
+A big factor of productive meetings is the Meeting Roles, which focus the duties of meeting members to ensure an effective session – kind of like positions on a sports team or different cooks in a kitchen.
+Here are 4 main meeting roles that should be assigned to every meeting.

 Role #1: The Leader

 “Not only will I be part of the meeting, I will be there leading the meeting!”